ngless-toolkit/ngless/docs/contents/Organisms.rst

 Manual installation
 --------------------
-Is possible to install data sets locally, before runing any script.
+Is possible to install data sets locally, before running any script.
 They can be installed locally in **user** mode or globally in **root** mode.

 To install locally (organism bos taurus), is as simple as::

- ngless --install-reference-data bosTau4.
+  $ ngless --install-reference-data bosTau4

 And to install globally is::

- sudo ngless --install-reference-data bosTau4.
+  $ sudo ngless --install-reference-data bosTau4

-When trying to install an organism if is returned **True** it means that the organism is already installed, and there is no reason to install again.
-Otherwise, a progress bar is launched to provide information on the download.
+When attempting to install an organism if is returned **True** it means that the organism is already installed, and there is no reason to install again.
+Otherwise, a progress bar is displayed to provide information on the download.

-Note: Can be used flag --i instead of --install-reference-data
+Note: Can be used flag --i instead of --install-reference-data.